mettinger/Commentary-On-The-Mind-Illuminated/TMI_notes.md

 #### Stage Two - Interrupted Attention and Overcoming Mind-Wandering:

-#### Stage Three - Extended Continuity of Attention and Overcoming:
+#### Stage Three - Extended Continuity of Attention and Overcoming Forgetting:
-Forgetting

 #### Third Interlude - How Mindfulness Works:

-#### Stage Four - Continuous Attention and Overcoming Gross Distraction and
+#### Stage Four - Continuous Attention and Overcoming Gross Distraction and Strong Dullness:
-Strong Dullness:

 #### Fourth Interlude - The Moments of Consciousness Model: